jhansenSDC/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% docs bingeflix_events_event_id %}
 The unique identifier of the event.
 {% enddocs %}

+## fct_mrr
+This section contains documentation for fct_mrr table.

+{% docs fct_mrr_ends_at %}
+When the subscription ended.
+This value is NULL if the subscription has not had auto-renew turned off.
+{% enddocs %}

 ## Template for docs block in yml files '{{ doc("_field_") }}'